-Choosing water bottles and containers for your travel adventure can be difficult but it isn’t impossible.
+Choosing water bottles and containers for your hiking and travel adventures can be difficult but it isn’t impossible.
 This guide was created to help you with choosing the right type of hydration gear for your specific needs.
-Here we’ve summarized the basics you need to know about water bottles and hydration gear, including main designs, materials, capacity, weight, best use, etc.
+Here we’ve summarized the basics you need to know about hiking water bottles and hydration gear, including main designs, materials, capacity, weight, best use, etc.

-There are usually several problems you need to solve on the trail but avoiding dehydration is crucial, especially when backpacking in deserts and other arid areas without access to any water.
+There are usually several problems you need to solve on the trail and one of them is dehydration.
+Avoiding dehydration is crucial, especially when backpacking in deserts and other arid areas without access to any water.
 Dehydration causes blood vessels in the skin to constrict and limit sweat production slowing down self-cooling of the body.
 This increases the risk of heat-related illnesses.

 When you hike in a place where the air is hot and dry, sweat evaporates instantly, making its loss almost imperceptible.
 When you hike in a place where the air is cold and humidity is low, the little moisture that is around is quickly sucked up into the air.
 Moisture evaporates more quickly from your body drying out your skin, nose, and throat.
 Actually, cold weather further increases the risk of dehydration because lower temperatures suppress thirst even when the body requires fluids.
 That’s why people just don’t feel thirsty when the weather is cold.
 As a result, they don’t drink enough water, which causes dehydration.
 Scientists found that cold weather reduces the body’s release of fluid-regulating hormones resulting in a 40% reduction of the body’s sensation for thirst compared to warm weather so walking in cold and dry environments can dehydrate you as quickly as desert walking.

 On the trail, having enough food and water is not just necessary but compulsory.
 And of these, water is more important because you can survive without hydration just a few days.
 Water supply is among the most important things you want to know about a region you’ll be hiking in.
-How much water you need per day varies from person to person and depends on the weather conditions, the amount of energy you expend, and the type of food you carry.
+How much water you need per day varies from person to person.
+It also depends on the weather conditions, the amount of energy you expend, and the type of food you carry.
 Sometimes carrying just a full water bottle can be enough if you go to a place where there’s plenty of drinkable water.
 However, on some occasions, you may have to carry much more water with you.
-In such cases, you’ll have to carry several bladders full of water in addition to a water bottle or a flask.

 Simple plastic bottles are perfect for ultralighters on the trail

-Types of water bottles, containers, and hydration gear
+Types of hiking water bottles, containers, and hydration gear

 Even where water is plentiful, you need some form of a water container.
-In dry, hot conditions having two or more water bottles may be essential, and they need to be of good quality since a container failure could have serious consequences.
+In dry, hot conditions having two or more water bottles of good quality may be essential.
+It is because a container failure could have serious consequences.
 For that reason, it’s better to carry two or more containers instead of just one large one.
 Here are the main advantages of having two or more water bottles on the trail:

 - Smaller bottles are compact and portable – it is easier to hold and fill smaller bottles.